Unconcurrent/UnconcurrentThoughts/UnconcurrentBlog/Articles/ArticleSoloDBvsLiteDB.md

 The benchmarks show that SoloDB's approach of building on SQLite's foundation delivers strong performance benefits for many common operations.
 This is largely thanks to SQLite's decades of optimization work.

-oth databases are excellent choices with different architectural philosophies:
+Both databases are excellent choices with different architectural philosophies:

 **SoloDB excels when you need:**
 - Standard LINQ support without learning new syntax